IB Vs A-Levels: What Are The Differences? - Australian International School (AIS)

 Both qualifications are widely recognised by universities worldwide, and the key lies in aligning the chosen curriculum with one’s academic and career goals.

-Get started by booking your tour today!
+Get started by booking your campus tour today!